programs

 Our science research seeks to strategically study and monitor our rivers to better understand their overall health as well as current and potential threats such as pollution and degradation.

-Read more below about the top water quality issues for rivers in Tennessee and our Citizen Water Quality Monitoring Program.
+Read more below about the top water quality issues for rivers in Tennessee and our current science-based issue campaigns.

 Water Quality Issues in Tennessee Rivers